8 Best Mini Bike Pumps to Inflate Tires After a Puncture [2023]

 The Schrader valve, also called the American valve, was patented as early as 1893.
 It was named after August Schrader, the founder of The Schrader company.

-They are slightly wider and do not require as many steps when inflating compared to Presta valves.
+They are slightly wider and do not require as many steps when inflating as Presta valves.
 You unscrew the plastic cover and start inflating.
 Also, they are not as prone to damage as Presta valves.

 Nowadays, they are used mainly in cars, motorcycles, and bicycles with wider rims.